 Support the news

-It's easy to be a pessimistic about the state of affairs in the United States.
+It's easy to be a pessimist about the state of affairs in the United States.
 But Steven Pinker, a psychologist and Harvard professor, remains optimistic about the future.
 He argues that humanity has never had it so good and, when you look at what the data say about the human condition, you'll see that health, prosperity, peace and happiness are all on the rise around the world.

 He credits these gains to the values of the Enlightenment and argues that science and reason deserve a most vigorous defense.